Frequently Asked Questions

 - We were Florida's first business school and we continue to deliver a first-class, highly accredited, student-centered program that reflects our experience, tradition, values and intimate knowledge of the business world.

-- Our AACSB International accreditation: Stetson University is one a handful of institutions accredited in business and accounting.
+- Our AACSB International accreditation: the Stetson University School of Business is one of only 187 institutions worldwide accredited in both business and accounting.

 Can I visit or talk to current students about the program?